 Zone OCR and Dynamic OCR

-Many document scanning solutions use Zone OCR to obtain index data from the page.
+Other document scanning applications in this price range use Zone OCR to obtain index data from the page.

-SimpleIndex improves upon this time-tested but ultimately limited model with its Dynamic OCR feature.
+SimpleIndex improves upon this time-tested but limited model with its Dynamic OCR feature.

 Let's look at the difference between the two methods: